 Recreation.
 Many visitors use public lands to hunt, fish, camp, float, mountain bike, snowmobile, and view cultural and natural resources.
 Garnet Ghost Town offers a glimpse into the past as one of Montana's most intact historic mining towns.
 About 25,000 people visit Garnet Ghost Town every year.
-Rafting, fishing, and hunting are popular activities along the nationally recognized lower Blackfoot River.
-About 40,000 people visit the lower Blackfoot River area every year.
+Rafting, fishing, and hunting are popular activities along the nationally recognized Blackfoot River.
+About 40,000 people visit the Blackfoot River area every year.
 Big game hunting is also very popular; the BLM lands in the planning area provide excellent levels of hunting on public land.
 Members of the public have expressed a growing interest in connecting communities through non-motorized and motorized trails.
 Non-motorized uses include hiking, mountain biking, horseback riding, and cross-country skiing.
 Motorized uses include off-highway vehicles and snowmobiles.

 Alternative A would continue the allocation of five special recreation management areas covering approximately 52,393 acres (32 percent) cumulatively and would continue to emphasize walk-in hunting.
-Alternative B would allocate five Special Recreation Management Areas covering 71,632 acres (44 percent), Alternative C would allocate two Special Recreation Management Areas covering 46,523 acres (29 percent) and four Backcountry Conservation Areas covering 46,389 acres (29 percent).
-Alternative A provides for opportunities for motorized and non-motorized use.
-The Lower Blackfoot River corridor would continue to be closed to motorized use, although roads exist throughout the area with a several having seasonal road restrictions on them.
-The Wilderness Study Areas would continue to be allocated as Limited Motorized use, although very little motorized activity occurs in those areas.
+Alternative B would allocate five Special Recreation Management Areas covering 71,632 acres (44 percent) and one Backcountry Conservation area covering 6,100 acres; Alternative C would allocate two Special Recreation Management Areas covering 46,523 acres (29 percent) and four Backcountry Conservation Areas covering 46,389 acres (29 percent).
+The sub-alternative C would allocate two more Backcountry Conservations Areas-Wales and Garnet-adding 13,000 acres to the BCAs designated under Alternative C. Alternative A provides for opportunities for motorized and non-motorized use.

-Alternative B and C provides similar quantities of opportunities for motorized and non-motorized use, but the use is in different locations than Alternative A. Alternatives B and C would allocate the Lower Blackfoot River corridor to "Limited Motorized" use, thereby allowing opportunities at the site-specific travel planning for motorized and non-motorized use.
+Alternative B and C provides similar quantities of opportunities for motorized and non-motorized use, but the use is in different locations than Alternative A. Alternatives B and C would allocate the Blackfoot SRMA to "Limited Motorized" use, although roads exist throughout the area with a several having seasonal road restrictions on them.
+Opportunities for both types of use would occur at the site-specific travel planning for motorized and non-motorized use.
 Alternatives B and C would close the WSAs to motorized use.

 Forest Products.
 Under all alternatives, timber harvest would be a tool for meeting forest health and restoration goals, including managing forests that are resilient to disturbance such as insect outbreaks and wildland fires.
 The following levels of forest product removal relate to the amount of forest health and ecosystem restoration proposed as follows.
 Alternative A would result in an Allowable Sale Quantity (ASQ) of 76 million board feet (MMBF) per decade.
 Alternative B would result in a Probable Sale Quantity (PSQ) of 79 MMBF per decade.
 Alternative C would result in a PSQ of 66 MMBF per decade.
 Under all of these alternatives, the decadal PSQ target helps to establish an annual harvest PSQ value.
 The annual PSQ value is not an upper limit and will vary by year.
 In some years, the actual sale quantity may be less or more than the annual average.
-For example, in Alternative B, the annual average is approximately 7.9 MMbf but the actual quantity may be up to 15 MMbf in a given year in response to a beetle infestation or wildland fire, which create large amounts of dead or dying trees that may need to be salvage harvested in a short time period.
+For example, in Alternative B, the annual average is approximately 7.9 MMBF, but the actual quantity may be up to 15 MMBF in a given year in response to a beetle infestation or wildland fire, which create large amounts of dead or dying trees that may need to be salvage harvested in a short time period.